Appointments at the INR

 INR Scientific Background

-The INR’s scientific findings have been published in multiple, peer-reviewed medical articles, including articles published in the journals Expert Review of Neurotherapeutics, CNS Drugs, BMC Neurology, Current Alzheimer Research, Clinical Therapeutics, Drug Discovery Today, and Current Medical Research and Opinion.
+The INR’s scientific findings have been published in multiple, peer-reviewed medical journals, including articles published in the journals BMC Neurology, Clinical Drug Investigation, Clinical Therapeutics, CNS Drugs, Current Alzheimer Research, Current Medical Research and Opinion, Drug Discovery Today and Expert Review of Neurotherapeutics.
 There have been citations to INR publications by hundreds of academic scientists from around the world, including in Nature Clinical Practice Neurology and F1000 Biology.

-Edward Tobinick, MD, founder of the INR, has presented his scientific findings regarding the effects of etanercept for neurological disorders at multiple U.S. and international medical and scientific conferences, including the Karolinska Institute in Sweden; the 2008 Drug Repositioning Summit in Boston; the International Conference on Alzheimer’s Diseasein Chicago; the 7th Annual Alzheimer’s Drug Discovery Conference in New York; the 2008 Best Practices in the Continuum of Care: Advances in Alzheimer’s Disease Management conference at the University of Arkansas Medical Sciences in Little Rock, Arkansas; and, in 2009, the 3rd International Restauracion Neurologica Conference in Havana, Cuba, the World Pharmaceutical Congress in Philadelphia and the 5th Modern Drug Discovery Conference in San Diego.
-Dr. Tobinick has performed collaborative research with scientists from Stanford University School of Medicine and additional academic centers.
+The INR has presented its scientific findings regarding the effects of etanercept for neurological disorders at multiple U.S. and international medical and scientific conferences, including the Karolinska Institute in Sweden; the 2008 Drug Repositioning Summit in Boston; the International Conference on Alzheimer’s Diseasein Chicago; the 7th Annual Alzheimer’s Drug Discovery Conference in New York; the 2008 Best Practices in the Continuum of Care: Advances in Alzheimer’s Disease Management conference at the University of Arkansas Medical Sciences in Little Rock, Arkansas; and, in 2009, the 3rd International Restauracion Neurologica Conference in Havana, Cuba, the World Pharmaceutical Congress in Philadelphia and the 5th Modern Drug Discovery Conference in San Diego.
+The INR has performed collaborative research with scientists from Stanford University School of Medicine and additional academic centers.